-Georgia-based Bark Technologies, founded in 2015, developed a machine-learning parental control tracker that monitors major messages and social media platforms for signs of cyberbullying, sexing, depression, and suicidal thinking.
+Georgia-based Bark Technologies, founded in 2015, developed a machine-learning parental control tracker that monitors primary messages and social media platforms for signs of cyberbullying, sexting, depression, and suicidal thinking.
 If the app finds a red flag, it alerts parents and advises experts on how to spread the problem.

 For example, in cyberbullying, Bark recommends reassurance and support for parental love and encourages the child to ignore the attack and not remove privileges from the computer.
 Bark claims to avoid 16 school shootings and 10,000 severe self-harm cases.
 Parent testimonials praise the ability to monitor without snooping, as the app protects children’s privacy and poses threats.
 This service costs $9 a month per family, and the company offers free email surveillance to all schools.

-BioBeats, founded in 2012 in UK, offers an AI-powered stress management app called Biobase.
-The app focuses on an eight-week course that will help users use stress reduction techniques like attention, time management, and work-life balance.
-The platform uses regular exercises, audio sessions, feedback and user controls.
-Over time, a dashboard is developed for user stress patterns, habits or symptoms and a personalized plan can be recommended to help users cope with stress as effectively as possible.
-A wearable bracelet provides statistics on body function like sleep, heart rate, and activity.
+BioBeats, founded in 2012 in the UK, offers an AI-powered stress management app called Biobase.
+The app focuses on an eight-week course that will help users use stress-reduction techniques like attention, time management, and work-life balance.
+The platform uses regular exercises, audio sessions, feedback, and user controls.
+Over time, a dashboard is developed for user stress patterns, habits or symptoms, and a personalized plan can be recommended to help users cope with stress as effectively as possible.
+A wearable bracelet provides statistics on body functions like sleep, heart rate, and activity.

-Silicon Valley based Cognoa, founded in 2014, offers a tool to evaluate childhood development and highlight development delays and autism.
+Silicon Valley-based Cognoa, founded in 2014, offers a tool to evaluate childhood development and highlight development delays and autism.
 The development evaluation, supported by AI and created in partnership with Harvard and Stanford Medical Schools, covers children aged 1-8.
-Clinical studies show that the diagnostic tool is significantly more accurate than standard practice screeners with the same age.
-The Company also provides clinical advice, improves childhood development and, when necessary, recommends clinical and medical support.
+Clinical studies show that the diagnostic tool is significantly more accurate than standard practice screeners of the same age.
+The company also provides clinical advice, improves childhood development and, when necessary, recommends clinical and medical support.
 Parent testimonials highlight the range of available activities to help needy children and parents facing similar problems.

 5. Lyra Health

-Massachusetts bsed meQuilibrium, founded in 2010, offers an online platform that boosts the resilience of employers’ workforce.
-The combination of behavioral psychology and big data analysis enables the platform to build a better organization using validated clinically validated employee involvement assessments and behavioral changes techniques.
-The company claims that 35 per cent of your employees are less cynical about their work using the platform. meQuilibrium offers techniques for empowering managers and predictive and real-time psychological analysis throughout the organization.
+Massachusetts-based meQuilibrium, founded in 2010, offers an online platform that boosts the resilience of employers’ workforce.
+The combination of behavioral psychology and big data analysis enables the platform to build a better organization using validated, clinically validated employee involvement assessments and behavioral changes techniques.
+The company claims that 35 percent of your employees are less cynical about their work using the platform. meQuilibrium offers methods for empowering managers and predictive and real-time psychological analysis throughout the organization.
 For example, you will be warned days before it happens if your CEO thinks about smoking a joint in a podcast.

 8. Quartet Health